-The first semester consists of mandatory courses in mechanical engineering, such as fluid power systems, computational mechanics, and deformation and fracture of engineering materials.
-They are combined with courses in product development and project management.
+The first semester consists of mandatory courses in mechanical engineering, such as fluid power systems, computational mechanics, deformation and fracture of engineering materials, and product development.

 In the second semester, you may choose among five specialisations:

 - Manufacturing Engineering – covers aspects from supply chain level down to automation and manufacturing processes.
-Also learn about the factories of the future
+You will also learn about the factories of the future.

 - Mechatronics – how to design and analyse controlled mechanical systems such as hydraulic systems.